 Value: Enter the copied CNAME oss.example.com.w.kunluncan.com.

-Other parameters: Retain the default values.
+Other parameters: Keep the default settings.

-Enable auto CDN cache update.
+Enable auto CDN cache update

 Log on to the OSS console.
 In the left-side navigation pane, click Buckets.
 On the Buckets page, click the name of the bucket for which you want to accelerate access.